ymatts/phyC/README.md

 We also provide the function <em>phyCMD</em> for plotting configurations of trees as shown in Figure 2.

 ####lichee2edge
-As a utility, we implement the function <em>lichee2edge</em> with which we can obtain the evloutionary trees from variant allele frequencies by LICHeE (Popic,2015).
+As a utility, we implement the function <em>lichee2edge</em> with which we can obtain the evloutionary trees from variant allele frequencies by LICHeE (Popic,et al. 2015).

 ##Usage
 ######Installation